evert-arias/LedSync/docs/NeoPixel.md

 myPixel.setColor(customColor);
 ```

-There is also a **PixelColor** object included, which allows you to set the color of the pixel using predefined values.
+There is also a PixelColor object included, which allows you to set the color of the NeoPixel using predefined values.
 The following predefined colors are included: **red, green, blue, white, fuchsia, aqua, yellow**.

 ```c++
 // Set the pixel color using a predefined value.